Eza51/Khulna_University_EDGE/README.md

 ---

 ## 📂 Project Structure (Partial View)
+## 🔗 GitHub Repository (Partial Code)

+This repository contains a **trimmed version** of the original source code.
+Some business logic and sensitive files have been excluded for privacy and security reasons.

+> ⚠️ _Note: Full source code is available upon formal request ._

+---

 📄 License
 This code is shared for portfolio and educational purposes only.
 Unauthorized reproduction or commercial use of the full system is not permitted.